tensorchord/pgvecto.rs-docs/src/cloud/monitoring/monitoring.md

 # Monitoring

-The pgvecto.rs Cloud provides several graphs for monitoring system and database metrics.
-You can access the **Monitoring** dashboard from the cluster details in the pgvecto.rs Cloud Console.
+The PGVecto.rs Cloud provides several graphs for monitoring system and database metrics.
+You can access the **Monitoring** dashboard from the cluster details in the PGVecto.rs Cloud Console.
 Observable metrics include:
 - [RAM](#ram)
 - [CPU](#cpu)
 - [Index](#vector)